aspnet/MicrosoftConfigurationBuilders/README.md

     [mode|prefix|stripPrefix]
     (vaultName="MyVaultName" |
      uri="https://MyVaultName.vault.azure.net")
-    [clientId="12345678-9012-3456-7890-123456789012"
-     clientSecret="8eNKl240FSfhgY909unhg23DKNj3b2cOO8bVvd+wdCc="]
+    [connectionString="connection string"]
     type="Microsoft.Configuration.ConfigurationBuilders.AzureKeyVaultConfigBuilder, Microsoft.Configuration.ConfigurationBuilders.Azure" />
 ```
 If your secrets are kept in Azure Key Vault, then this config builder is for you.
-There are four additional attributes for this config builder.
+There are three additional attributes for this config builder.
 The `vaultName` is
 required.
 The other attributes allow you some manual control about which vault to connect to, but are only necessary if the application is not running in an
-environment that works well with `Microsoft.Azure.Services.AppAuthentication`.
-Otherwise, the Azure Services Authentication library is used to automatically pick
+environment that works magically with `Microsoft.Azure.Services.AppAuthentication`.
+The Azure Services Authentication library is used to automatically pick
-up connection information from the execution environment.
+up connection information from the execution environment if possible, but you can override that feature by providing a connection string instead.
   * `vaultName` - This is a required attribute.
 It specifies the name of the vault in your Azure subscription from which to read key/value pairs.
-  * `clientId` - This is the Azure Active Directory App Id.
-A string representation of a GUID.
+  * `connectionString` - A connection string usable by [AzureServiceTokenProvider](https://docs.microsoft.com/en-us/azure/key-vault/service-to-service-authentication#connection-string-support)
-  * `clientSecret` - This is the Azure Active Directory App Key.
-A string.
   * `uri` - Connect to other Key Vault providers with this attribute.
 If not specified, Azure is the assumed Vault provider.
 If the uri _is_specified, then `vaultName` is no longer a required parameter.

 ### SimpleJsonConfigBuilder